ericsaupe/eric.sau.pe/src/pages/starting-again.md

   - wordpress
 ---
 Hello,

+Welcome to my new blog.
+Created for me to take notes on my every day workings and findings in the areas of web development and computer science.
+I will try to update regularly with notes that I take each day working on the various projects that I do.

 A little about myself, I am a recent graduate of the University of Utah with a Bachelors Degree in Computer Science.
 I work full-time as the software engineering manager for a textile testing company and do sub-contract work on the side.
 I created this blog as a place to keep my notes, establish discussion, and learn the tricks of programming and designing WordPress sites.